Easy Virtue (1928 film): Plot

-In 1926, Larita Filton (Isabel Jeans) testifies at her divorce.
-In a flashback, her husband, a drunken brute named Aubrey Filton (Franklin Dyall), is getting drunk in an artist's studio, as Mrs. Filton's portrait is being painted.
-The painter, Claude Robson (Eric Bransby Williams), is smitten with Larita.
+In 1926, Larita Filton testifies at her divorce.
+In a flashback, her husband, a drunken brute named Aubrey Filton, is getting drunk in an artist's studio, as Mrs. Filton's portrait is being painted.
+The painter, Claude Robson, is smitten with Larita.
 He sends her a letter asking her to leave the physically abusive Mr. Filton, and marry him.
 She rejects Claude's advances and is pushing him away when Aubrey walks in on them.
 She appears to be embracing Claude.
 Aubrey confronts Claude.
 Claude fires a gun, but misses Aubrey.
 Aubrey begins to beat Claude severely with his walking cane.
 In the struggle, Claude shoots Aubrey.
 Two servants enter and, seeing Claude with the gun, run for the police.
-In the next frame, the police are kneeling over Claude's lifeless body.
+The police are seen kneeling over Claude's lifeless body.
 Larita is holding her wounded husband lovingly in her lap.
 He picks up the letter from Claude.

 Aubrey files for divorce on the grounds of adultery.
-The jury rejects Larita's testimony and instead decides in Aubrey's favor, in large part because Larita is quite attractive, and Claude had written a will leaving her his entire fortune "to another man's wife!"
+The jury rejects Larita's testimony and instead decides in Aubrey's favour, in large part because Larita is attractive, and Claude had written a will leaving her his entire fortune "to another man's wife!"
 As Larita leaves the courtroom, she hides her face from photographers trying to take her picture.

 Larita leaves for the French Riviera to avoid continued unwanted attention.
-As she registers at the hotel, she remembers all the media frenzy around her, and at the last second, changes the name she registers under to Larita Grey.
+As she registers at the hotel, she remembers all the media frenzy around her, and at the last second, changes the name she registers under to "Larita Grey".